Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 2. How can you know whether the postpartum bleeding has stopped?

 Your lochia will now be a milder pink tone rather than a vivid red.
-Furthermore, you should be able to use less maternity pads and maybe transfer to a regular sanitary pad.
+Furthermore, you should be able to use fewer maternity pads and maybe transfer to a regular sanitary pad.